Lenno313/EA-Sports-FUT-23---Player-Tracker/README.md

 ![Player.csv](player-file.PNG "Player file")

-Now with the information about the player , we can start the Web scraping (scraping_fifa_prices.py):
+Now with the information about the player, we can start the Web scraping (scraping_fifa_prices.py):

-The first Python script takes the information about the players and create the URL of the player's page.
+The first Python script takes the information about the players and creates the URL of the player's page.
-Then it pulls prices of the players and put them into a DataFrame and saves the newest prices into the "current_prices.csv" file
+Then it pulls the prices of the players and put them into a DataFrame and saves the newest prices into the "current_prices.csv" file

 ![current-prices-csv](current-prices.png "Player price")